ankvel/security-login-registration/README.md

 ## Required
 - PostgreSQL database "some"
-- PostgreSQL database "some-test" for tests
 - DB user "some"
+- Docker in order to use Test Containers in tests
 - SMTP server, real or mock like Mail Slurper
 - Optionally alter configs in
 application.properties and application-test.properties